 Improved asset reporting helps Dorset Council cut costs.
-How we’ve made Dorset County Council’s fleet more efficient – and saved them £60,000 per year.
+How we’ve made Dorset Council’s fleet more efficient – and saved them £60,000 per year.

-We’ve been working with Dorset County Council since 2012, when they first approached us to help the Dorset Highways Fleet Services division cut costs and become more efficient.
+We’ve been working with Dorset Council since 2012, when they first approached us to help the Dorset Highways Fleet Services division cut costs and become more efficient.

 The division is the council’s in-house fleet management service, responsible for a diverse fleet of 440 vehicles and 800 items of plant.
 It operates out of two workshops, one located in the east of the county and one in the west.
 It also supports a large private sector customer base, providing a broad range of vehicle maintenance and fleet management services.